lucasspinelli/ruling-voting-api/README.md

 ### How to use
 * Step 1: You must register a new associate with a valid CPF
 * * use route /api/{version}/associate/register
-* Step 2: You must to create some ruling that you can vote
+* Step 2: You must create some ruling that you can vote
 * * use route /api/{version}/ruling/create it will return the session id linked in this ruligin
 * Step 3: Now with your ruling created, you need to open a vote session, you can define a expiration time.
 The standart is 1min
 * * use route /api/{version}/ruling/{session-id}/startSession